 Introduction

-In response to the growing uncertainties and challenges affecting EU food systems, the European Commission adopted the Contingency Plan for maintaining food supply and in times of crisis.
-This article summarizes the European Commission study “Risks and vulnerabilities in the EU food supply chain”, which provides a thorough picture of the range of perceived hazards in the food supply chain.
+In response to the growing uncertainties and challenges affecting EU systems, the European Commission adopted the Contingency Plan for maintaining food supply and in times of crisis.
+This article summarizes the European Commission study “Risks and vulnerabilities in the EU food supply chain”, which provides a thorough picture of the range of perceived in the food supply chain.

 Objectives of the study on risks and vulnerabilities